The School Day

 Times of the School Day

-The bell goes and children are collected from the playground by their teachers
+The bell goes and children go to their classrooms

 Classroom doors are locked and late children must be brought to reception to be signed in